 Can you package 16-bit applications?

-Yes for 32-bit operating systems, however modern 64-bit operating systems like Windows 10 and Server 2012 R2 do not provide a 16-bit runtime environment for 16-bit executables.
+Yes for 32-bit operating systems.
+However, modern 64-bit operating systems like Windows 10 and Windows Server 2012 R2, do not provide a 16-bit runtime environment for 16-bit executables.

-Do Containers support applications with drivers and services?
+Do Cloudhouse Containers support applications with drivers and services?

-Drivers can be installed with a script included in the Container during deployment, commands are available to configure applications with services.
+Yes.
+Drivers can be installed with a script included in the Container during deployment.
+Commands are available to configure applications with services.

 What about applications that require Admin privileges?

-Can applications in one Container communicate with another?
+Can applications in one Cloudhouse Container communicate with another?

-What file type are these containerised apps outputted as?
+What file type are Cloudhouse Containers output as?

-Container format is a folder, it includes a deployment executable which is used by SCCM, scripts and other 3rd party tools to (optionally) copy and install the application.
+The format of a Cloudhouse Container is a folder.
+It includes a deployment executable which is used by deployment tools such as Microsoft SCCM, scripts, and other third-party tools to (optionally) copy and install the application.

-Containers can be updated with an updated snap shot that includes application updates.
-Changes to the Container can be pushed out to machines using the deployment tools that are provided in the Container.
+Containers can be updated with an updated snapshot that includes application updates.
+Changes to the Container can be pushed out to machines using the deployment tools provided in the Container.

-Does a runtime client need to be installed before Containers can be deployed or run?
+Does a runtime client need to be installed before a Cloudhouse Container can be deployed or run?

-No, Cloudhouse Containers are deploying using a Customer's existing deployment tools and infrastructure.
+No. Cloudhouse Containers are deployed using a customer's existing deployment tools and infrastructure.

 Networking and Performance

-What is the network overhead of running applications in a Container?
+What is the network overhead of running an application in a Cloudhouse Container?

-Network overhead of a Containers is minimal; network usage depends upon the size of the application when it is installed across the network.
-Once installed, the container only reports application usage (start, stop) events, failure and diagnostic events for telemetry and supportability purposes.
+The network overhead of a Container is minimal; network usage depends upon the size of the application when it is installed across the network.
+Once installed, the Container only reports application usage (start/stop) events, failure, and diagnostic events for telemetry and support purposes.

-How much CPU and memory does this take up on the server or user’s device?
+How much CPU and memory does a Cloudhouse Container consume on the server or user’s device?

 Security, Compliance and Disaster Recovery

-How do you ensure that applications for Server 2003 or XP runs securely in a container on the new operating system?
+How do you ensure applications for Windows Server 2003 or XP run securely in a Container on the new operating system?

 How can I ensure I remain compliant?

-Cloudhouse provides Containers for applications that currently run on unsupported and non-compliant systems, moving applications to a supported operating system, or remoting software like Citrix XenApp enables a customer to remain compliant.
-Cloudhouse products and services do not check for, or provide compliance.
+Cloudhouse provides Containers for applications that currently run on unsupported and non-compliant systems.
+Moving applications to a supported operating system or removing software like Citrix XenApp enables a customer to remain compliant.
+Cloudhouse products and services do not check for or provide compliance.

 Does Cloudhouse have a Business Continuity Plan?

-Yes, implemented Business Continuity Disaster Recovery Plan (BCDR) as part of ISO 9001 Quality Management System; for their office, IT infrastructure and any cloud services that may be provide for customers.
-Cloudhouse do not provide DR for customer's on-premise servers, infrastructure, applications or Cloudhouse Containers stored on a customer's file share, these should be backed up the customer or managing partner.
+Yes.
+Implemented Business Continuity Disaster Recovery Plan (BCDR) as part of ISO 9001 Quality Management System; for their office, IT infrastructure and any cloud services that may be provided for customers.
+Cloudhouse does not provide DR for customer's on-premise servers, infrastructure, applications or Cloudhouse Containers stored on a customer's file share.
+These should be backed up the customer or managing partner.